NerdyBread/Python-DataStructures/README.md

 * The python implementation
 * And example usage
 * Error checking and things like that are not necessary, but feel free to add them

+## Requests

+If there is a data structure you want to see added, create an issue labeled inhancement and I will (try to) implement it.